bomonike/bomonike.github.io/aws-onboarding.md

 The installer automatically creates a symlink in a folder in your PATH which links to the main program in the installation folder you chose:

-1. Identify the version and location of the installed version:
+1. Identify the version and location of what is installed:
    ```
    ls -al $(which aws)
    ```